Sargueil-CiTCoM/ipasuite-docs/docs/_sources/run.md.txt

 Will check :
 - If some input file are missing
 - If all necessary samples are available to run ipanemap and footprint
+- If samples are duplicated
+- If some raw files are identicals

 ```bash
 rnasique log